Khizi District: Landscape

-Khizi District is one of the most forested districts of Azerbaijan with about 9931 ha or 6% of the district being converted in forests.
-The area has a rich biodiversity, landscape and ecosystem diversity.
-Forests, semi-deserts, steppe, desert, gray mountains, subalpine and alpine ecosystems are present in the area.
-Forest dendroflora consists mainly of Iberian oak, oriental oak, oriental peanut, pine, juniper.
-Trees and shrubs such as spruce pear, hawthorn, and blackberry grow in sparsely wooded forests.
+Khizi District is one of the most forested districts of Azerbaijan, with about 9931 ha or 6% of the district, being converted into forests.
+The area has rich biodiversity, landscape, and ecosystem diversity.
+Forests, semi-deserts, steppes, deserts, gray mountains, subalpine, and alpine ecosystems are present in the area.
+Forest dendroflora consists mainly of Iberian oak, oriental oak, oriental peanut, pine, and juniper.
+Trees and shrubs such as spruce, pear, hawthorn, and blackberry grow in sparsely wooded forests.
 The fauna of the area is also rich.
-Species include European caterpillars, brown bears, pigs, gray rabbits, foxes, wolves.
+Species include European caterpillars, brown bears, pigs, gray rabbits, foxes, and wolves.

-The district is famous for the Beshbarmak mountain.
+The district is famous for the Besh Barmag Mountain.
 The mountain's name is a reference to the resemblance of the mountain to an open palm.
 The Candy Cane Mountains are also located in Khizi.

 Historical monuments

 There is a graveyard dating to 300–500 years in the former Shikhlar village cemetery located near the village of Tikhli.
-This tomb is likely to be the Sheikh Heydar's Tomb (15th century).
+This tomb is likely to be Sheikh Heydar's Tomb (15th century).
 According to some sources, Sheikh Heydar's tomb is the grave of Sheikh Heydar, the father of Ismayil I, the founder of the Safavid Empire.
 In 1483 and 1487 he launched two campaigns - in Dagestan and Shirvan, which alarmed all the rulers of the region, including Sultan Yagub.
 In order to prevent further strengthening of the positions of Sheikh Heydar, Sultan Yagub helped Shirvanshah Farrukh Yasar to resist him.
 Sheikh Heydar Shirvanshah died in the Battle of Tabasaran (1488) and was buried in the area opposite the sacred Beshbarmak mountain.
-Later, Ismayil Safavi, who defeated the Shirvanshahs state, built a tomb on his father's grave, attacked the Shikhlar village and declared the mausoleum a sacred sanctuary.
-The tower of Beshbarmag, the remains of the lost city of the 5th century, the mausoleum of Sheikh Heydar, the remains of the fallen stone fence of the tower of Khizi relating to 5th century, the 15th-century sanctuary in the village of Khialandzh are all examples of historical monuments.
+Later, Ismayil Safavi, who defeated the Shirvanshahs' state, built a tomb on his father's grave, attacked the Shikhlar village, and declared the mausoleum a sacred sanctuary.
+The tower of Beshbarmag, the remains of the lost city of the 5th century, the mausoleum of Sheikh Heydar, the remains of the fallen stone fence of the tower of Khizi relating to the 5th century, and the 15th-century sanctuary in the village of Khialandzh are all examples of historical monuments.

 Population

 According to the State Statistics Committee, as of 2018, the population of the city recorded 16,800 persons, which increased by 3,600 persons (about 27 percent) from 13,200 persons in 2000.
 Of the total population, 8,300 are men and 8,500 are women.
-More than 25,5 percent of the population (about 4,300 persons) consists of young people and teenagers aged 14–29.
+More than 25.5 percent of the population (about 4,300 persons) consists of young people and teenagers aged 14–29.